phadke555/mcorec_baseline/README.md

 | **AVYT** | ~717k samples |
 | **AVYT-mix** | ~483k samples |

-Additional information about these datasets can be found in the [Cocktail-Party Audio-Visual Speech Recognition](https://arxiv.org/abs/2506.02178) paper.
+The information about these datasets can be found in the [Cocktail-Party Audio-Visual Speech Recognition](https://arxiv.org/abs/2506.02178) paper.

+In addition to the above datasets, we also provide MCoRec train/valid [processed data](https://huggingface.co/datasets/MCoRecChallenge/MCoRec) in the same format as the datasets above, which contains mouth ROI crop video and audio.
+The dataset contains 89.3k training segments and 3.98k validation segments.

 **Dataset Features:**
 - **Preprocessed**: All audio-visual data is pre-processed and ready for direct input to the training pipeline